missyjeanbeutler/Hosting-Digital-Ocean/README.md

 ## All In One Setup
 We can setup our server with all the basics it will need with the script below.
 We will talk about what each part is doing in the following sections.
 If you want to jump to the next step go [here](#prep-code-for-production).
 These lines will cover the setup of a [swapfile](#swapfile), [installing node](#install-node), [installing nginx](#install-nginx), [installing pm2](#pm2).

 Copy all of this in at once into your server terminal.
 You will only do this ONCE when creating a new droplet.
 You do not repeat these steps for each project.
+It's a one time thing.

 Copy This one